African Hunting Dog

 โšกPersonality

-African Hunting Dogs are known for being wild, hardworking, dutiful.
+African Hunting Dogs are known for being hardworking, dutiful, alert.
 As a moderately energetic breed, they are highly responsive to training and thrive with regular mental and physical activity.
 They are generally good with children and sociable with other dogs when properly introduced, making them a popular choice for families and experienced dog owners alike.

 ๐ŸกDaily Life